GQL vs SPARQL¶

 Comparing the ISO standard GQL with W3C standard SPARQL.

-Grafeo Query Language
+Grafeo Query Languages

 Overview¶